- Fire Safety

 Head Protection - Head injuries are caused by falling or flying objects, or by bumping the head against a fixed object.
 Head protection must do two things - resist penetration and absorb the shock of the blow.
 Protective helmets are also used to protect against electrical shock.

 Protective helmets come in different types and classes that provide protection against specific hazards.
-When selecting head protection, please consult the Safety and Environmental Health Office on the appropriate type and class of head protection.
+When selecting head protection, please consult the Office of Safety on the appropriate type and class of head protection.

 Appropriate head protection is required for all construction work where there is the potential for head injury from impact, falling or flying objects, or electrical shocks.
 In non-construction areas, the appropriate head protection must be worn when working in areas where there is the potential for injury from falling objects or overhead hazards.
 Helmets used in electrical work applications must be non-conductive.
-For information on what work areas require head protection, consult your supervisor, instructor, or the Safety and Environmental Health Office.
+For information on what work areas require head protection, consult your supervisor, instructor, or the Office of Safety.

 Observe the following general requirements for the selection, use, maintenance, and inspection of helmets: